 If you’re looking for a Maltipoo that will stay a particular size or look a certain way, keep in mind as well that with crossbreeds, there is no guarantee how it will turn out as an adult, so be wary of breeders that make any promises in regards to this.

 The cost of a Maltipoo?
 Expect to pay anywhere from $400 to as much as $2,000 for a puppy.

 If adopting is more your jive, check out these wonderful Maltipoo rescues that have lots of cute faces waiting patiently to go to their forever home.

 - North American Maltipoo Club and Registry Rescue: A worthy resource for all of your Maltipoo needs.
-This organization is dedicated to the ethical care and keeping of Maltipoos, also helping to rehome rescues.
+This organization is dedicated to the ethical care and keeping of Maltipoos, and they also help rehome rescues.

 Who can resist that shaggy face with those thick eyebrows, shining eyes, and bearded face?
 The Maltipoo is indeed a cutie patootie.
 There’s also no disputing its charming behavior.

 With a Maltipoo, you get the best of the Maltese and the miniature or toy poodle breeds.
 Although it can be difficult to discern how a crossbreed will look or its temperament, the Maltipoo is no doubt working with some top-tier genes.

 High intelligence makes it a breeze to train, and its disposition is gentle to begin with.
 As a companion dog, the Maltipoo is affectionate and playful.

 It loves to be around humans, children, and other pets.
 Just be wary that it can get separation anxiety if left alone for long periods of time.